leemunroe/grunt-email-workflow/readme.md

 ### Send the email to yourself

 * Sign up for a [Mailgun](http://www.mailgun.com) account (it's free)
-* Open up `Gruntfile.js`
-* Replace 'MAILGUN_KEY' with your actual Mailgun API key
+* Insert your Mailgun API key, either in `Gruntfile.js` or `secrets.json`
 * Change the sender and recipient to your own email address (or whoever you want to send it to)

-Run `grunt send --template=transaction.html`.
+Run `grunt send --template=TEMPLATE_NAME.html`.
 This will email out the template you specify.

 <img src="http://i.imgur.com/6N8VRen.gif" width="500">